slackhq/slack-api-docs/search.messages.md

 For IM results, the `type` is set to `"im"` and the `channel.name` property contains the user ID of the target user.
 For private group results, type is set to `"group"`.

-To further expand the context around a result, see the [search.context](/methods/search.context) method.

 All search methods support the `highlight` parameter.
 If specified, the matching query terms will be marked up in the results so that clients may replace them with appropriate highlighting markers (e.g. `<span class="highlight"></span>`).
 The UTF-8 markers we use are: